Format and Rules

 ● 10.B.2.
 Players will be allowed 15 minutes for a medical time-out.

 Substitutes.
-Rules for utilizing substitutes are detailed on the substitutes page here.
+Rules for utilizing substitutes in the Ladder League are detailed on the substitutes page here.